Insight /

 What is Productivity Paranoia?

-Put simply, productivity paranoia refers to the gap between employee and employer perceptions of productivity.
+Productivity paranoia refers to the gap between employee and employer perceptions of productivity.
+The term was coined following companies’ increased productivity concern in the age of hybrid work.

 According to a Microsoft survey of 20,000 people across 11 countries, 87% of employees report being productive at work.
 However, a staggering 85% of senior leaders say that the shift to hybrid work has made it challenging to have full confidence that employees are being productive.